frankschoeman/Godot-ComicShader/README.md

 |comicShader_Gradient          |Gradient mapped to geometry, Can be useful if you want to use more then 3 colour gradients on an object or material ID|
 |comicShader_AdvancedLighting   |Reactive to scene light and shadow casting.
 Make sure the environment colour is set to black (In my opinion this one does not look great)|

+In case of artifacts: Make sure the textures you're using are set to high quality in the [textureFilename].import file.
+Compress/mode=0 will disable compression completely.

 Wishlist:
 - Dynamic half-tone texture (mapped in screen space) for gradients